-- (1) Reflects the gross number of shares vested before the surrender of shares in satisfaction of tax withholding obligations. - (2) Reflects the gross value realized before satisfaction of tax withholding obligations. - (3) Reflects the gross number of shares for which a stock-settled appreciation right was exercised, which exercise and settlement resulted in a net number of 3,738 shares being issued, representing the number of shares having an aggregate value equal to the difference between the base value of the stock appreciation right and our stock price at the time of exercise. - (4) Reflects the gross value realized upon the exercise of stock-settled stock appreciation rights before satisfaction of tax withholding obligations.
+- (1) Reflects the number of shares vested before the surrender of shares in satisfaction of tax withholding obligations. - (2) Reflects the value realized before satisfaction of tax withholding obligations. - (3) Reflects the number of shares acquired upon the exercise of stock-settled stock appreciation rights before the surrender of shares in satisfaction of tax withholding obligations. - (4) Reflects the value realized upon the exercise of stock-settled stock appreciation rights before satisfaction of tax withholding obligations.